Find Trade Colleges

 Electrical Engineering Technologist

-What Do Electrical Engineering Technologist Do?
+What is an Electrical Engineering Technologist?

-Job Description: Assist electrical engineers in such activities as process control, electrical power distribution, or instrumentation design.
+Position Description Assist electrical engineers in such activities as process control, electrical power distribution, or instrumentation design.
 May prepare layouts of electrical transmission or distribution systems, supervise the flow of work, estimate project costs, or participate in research studies.

 • Participate in training or continuing education activities to stay abreast of engineering or industry advances.